IonicaBizau/arc-assembler/README.md

 ARC Assembler & Interpreter
 ===========================
-An ARC assembler and interpreter.
+An ARC assembler and interpreter written in Node.JS.

 ## Installation